NC State Extension Publications

 Skip to Scheduling Irrigation

 It is important to realize that low-volume, drip irrigation systems are managed differently from high-volume systems.
 Drip irrigation supplies small amounts of water near the plant when the plant needs it.
 This does not mean once every 5 to 10 days, but daily, or even hourly, in intensively managed systems.
-Since only a small area near the plant is being irrigated, water use can be reduced by 50 to 60 percent.
+Because only a small area near the plant is being irrigated, water use can be reduced by 50 to 60 percent.
 This reduction in water use will normally be partially offset due to the higher plant populations and frequent wetting of the soil surface in intensively managed drip systems.
 Although nearly as much water per acre may be used, the higher yields of such systems normally result in less applied water per unit of product produced.
-Thus wateruse efficiency is increased.
+Thus water-use efficiency is increased.

+With a drip irrigation system, it is necessary to monitor the soil moisture in the crop root zone.
+This can be done by manually feeling the soil, but more accurate results can be obtained with soil moisture sensors to determine soil moisture.
 To use the manual method of determining when to turn the system on or off, take several soil cores on both sides of the row and feel the soil.
-With time, you can learn the proper moisture level by this feel method.
+With time, you can learn the proper moisture level by this method.
 At the end of an irrigation cycle, soil on the drip tube side should be too wet to plow and about ready to plow on the side away from the drip tube.
 With some crops, like tomatoes, faint color changes can be seen when the crop needs water, but in others, this is very difficult to see.
 Wilting should not be seen at any time.
 Another quick field check is to feel the softness of the soil with your foot on both the drip tube and opposite sides.
 The side away from the drip tube should have some give.
 This will vary with soil type.

-An example of drip system irrigation schedule for tomatoes is to run the system for 1 to 2 hours every other day, early in the season when the crop is young and the weather cool.
+Follow the manufacturer’s and local extension recommendations for your soil type for scheduling.
+But as an example, for the tensiometer system, the “turn on” point should be 70 to 80 percent of available soil moisture (ASM), and the “turn off” point should be 90 percent of ASM.
+The tensiometer reading will vary with soil type.
+For sands and sandy loams, 20 to 30 centibars is the “turn on” and 10 centibars is the “turn off.”
+For clays, 35 to 40 centibars is the “turn on” and 15 centibars is the “turn off.”
+An example drip system irrigation schedule for tomatoes is to run the system for 1 to 2 hours every other day early in the season when the crop is young and the weather cool.
 As the crop grows, irrigation may be required 2 to 3 hours daily.
 During fruit sizing and hot weather, the system may need to be run 3 to 5 hours daily and the crop still may experience some stress.

 Diversification